NOAA-GFDL/GRTCODE/README.md

     * typically a yum/apt-get install of netcdf and netcdf-dev(el) has been sufficient.
 OSX should read that section.
 * GNU libargp is currently required to handle to complexity of arguments, although you can easily find the source on the web and make it here.

+#### TIP:

-TIP: HPC users with certain Module enviornments may be able to use a commands like `module load netcdf` for some depends, ymwv.
+HPC users with certain Module enviornments may be able to use a commands like `module load netcdf` for some depends, ymwv.
+To simplify these unique platforms, there are example env files as cshrc files which could be used at their respective sites, or altered to fit your needs.

 #### Optional